Montes Carpatus: Description

 This rugged range generally stretches from west to east.
-The western end begins in the vicinity of the crater T. Mayer, although a few low ridges curve northwards towards Euler crater.
-At the eastern extreme is a wide gap where Mare Imbrium in the north joins Mare Insularum to the south.
-Starting at the east side of this gap are the Montes Apenninus, another mountainous range that curves up towards the northeast.
+Its western end starts near the crater T. Mayer, with a few low ridges curving northwards towards Euler crater.
+At the eastern extreme, there is a wide gap where Mare Imbrium in the north meets Mare Insularum to the south.
+East of this gap, the Montes Apenninus, forming another mountainous range that curves towards the northeast.

 Most of this range consists of a series of peaks and rises, separated by valleys that have been penetrated by lava flows.
 None of the peaks have received individual names, unless one includes Mons Vinogradov to the west of the crater Euler.
 The surface to the north of the range is nearly level lunar mare, broken only by the occasional wrinkle ridge or minor impact crater.

 The region south of the range is somewhat rougher, although still covered by lava flows.
 About 100 kilometers south of the mountains is the well-known ray crater Copernicus, and the irregular outer ramparts of this crater stretch almost to the foothills of the Carpatus range.
 Also of note is the smaller crater Gay-Lussac, which is attached to the southern part of the range.